lakshmi2688/lakshmi2688.github.io/_posts/2022-12-05-Multi-class-classification-Deep-Learning.md

 <h2><strong> Abstract </strong></h2>
 <p>The goal of this project is to explore and understand some Deep Learning concepts and apply them to solving this Multi-classification problem.
 There are 2 parts to this analysis: </p>
-<ul><li>We build a Multilayer Neural Network in Python from scratch using various Optimization methods </li>
+<ul><li>Build a Multilayer Neural Network in Python from scratch using various Optimization methods </li>
 <li>Implement the same using Tensorflow Deep Learning framework and compare the results</li>
 </ul>